cifrum-io/cifrum/README.rst

 Contributions should be submitted as a pull request.
 A member of the development team will review the pull request and guide you through the contributing process.

-Before starting work on your contribution, please read the contributing guide.

 Feel free to ask questions at `the community <okama-discourse_>`_.